Hypocalcemia in the Newborn

 What is hypocalcemia in the newborn?

 Hypocalcemia is when a person doesn't have enough calcium in the blood.
 In babies, it’s called neonatal hypocalcemia.
-Your baby can get it at different times and from different causes.
-There are 2 types of hypocalcemia in newborns:
+Your baby may have it at different times and from different causes.
+There are two types of hypocalcemia in newborns:

 - Late hypocalcemia.
 This starts in the first week or weeks after birth and is less likely to go away.